sudev/sudev.github.com/_posts/2013-09-07-minixinstall.markdown

 comments: true
 ---

-This article will help you in setting up Minix 3 using VirtualBox on a Linux Host for development.
+This article will help you in setting up Minix 3 using VirtualBox on a Linux Host for development and enabling ssh between minix and host Linux machine.
-Enabling ssh in virtualBox

 Teststed with Ubuntu 13.04

 ##Downloading Minix 3